A sine transform based preconditioned MINRES method for all-at-once systems from constant and variable-coefficient evolutionary PDEs: Main results

 by using the general inequalities in \cite[Corollary 4.2]{Serra_Tilli_2002}, noticing that the Schatten $\infty$ norm in that paper is exactly the spectral norm $\|\cdot\|_2$.
 Furthermore, we have strict inequality, that is $\|YT\|_2=\|T\|_2< \| g_{\theta} \|_\infty$, whenever the infimum of $\vert g_{\theta} \vert$ is strictly bounded by $\| g_{\theta} \|_\infty$, as it often occurs, including in our case.

 Hence, $\| \mathcal{Y}\mathcal{T}_H \|_2$ is uniformly bounded with respect to $n$ and the proof is concluded. \end{proof}

 By \cite[Corollary 3]{BRANDTS20103100} and Theorem \ref{thm:main_hon-ter}, we know from Theorem \ref{thm:absP_main} that the preconditioned matrix sequence $\{ \mathcal{P}_H^{-1} \mathcal{Y} \mathcal{T}_H \}_n$ has clustered eigenvalues around $\pm1$, with a number of outliers independent of $n$.
-Hence, the convergence is independent of the time steps, and we can then expect that MINRES converges rapidly in exact arithmetic with $\mathcal{P}_H$ as a preconditioner.
+Hence, the convergence is independent of the time steps, and we can expect fast MINRES converges in exact arithmetic with $\mathcal{P}_H$ as a preconditioner.